pandu-0/Damaged-Car-Parts-Recognition-ML-Model/README.md

 1. Open <span style="color:DodgerBlue">**Vertex AI**</span> > <span style="color:DodgerBlue">**Dashboard**</span> by finding it in the Side Menu (you might need to open the "More Products" dropdown).
 2. Click <span style="color:DodgerBlue">**Enable All Recommended APIs**</span> on the page.

+> [!WARNING]
-> <span style="color:red">**Warning**</span>: The GCP interface is constantly changing so this might not be exact way to enable the APIs or Create the Dataset (or in general), but you can find out by simply googling.
+>The GCP interface is constantly changing so this might not be exact way to enable the APIs or Create the Dataset (or in general), but you can find out by simply googling.

 With that out of the way, let's make the Dataset (finally!):